danamlewis/OpenHumansDataTools/README.md

 ## Tool #5: Examples and descriptions of data structures from AndroidAPS uploader

 Project members who have used the AndroidAPS uploader will have a different series of data files available, although similar data will exist.
+Depending on what stage of use someone is at (e.g. in "open loop" or early objective stage vs. an advanced user), they may not have all of the files described below.

 **ApplicationInfo** - contains information about the version of AndroidAPS

+**APSData** - contains information about algorithm predictions, calculations, and decisions.
+This is similar to "devicestatus" from the Nightscout uploader.

 **BgReadings** - contains timestamps and BG value.
 This is similar to "entries" from the Nightscout uploader.

+**CarePortalEvents** - contains information the user or system has entered as a CarePortal event.

 **DeviceInfo** - contains information about the mobile device used